rgknp/AIDayLabs/emergingaidev_bootcamp.md

 - Effectively log chat conversations in your bot
 - Perform rapid development/testing with Ngrok and test your bots with unit tests and direct bot communication
 - Effectively leverage the custom vision service to create image classification services that can then be leveraged by an application

+# Pre-requisites

+This workshop is meant for an AI Developer on Azure.
+Since this is only a short workshop, there are certain things you need before you arrive.

+Firstly, you should have some previous exposure to Visual Studio.
+We will be using it for everything we are building in the workshop, so you should be familiar with [how to use it](https://docs.microsoft.com/en-us/visualstudio/ide/visual-studio-ide) to create applications.
+Additionally, this is not a class where we teach you how to code or develop applications.
+We assume you have some familiarity with C# (intermediate level - you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949)), but you do not know how to implement solutions with Cognitive Services.

+Secondly, you should have some experience developing bots with Microsoft's Bot Framework.
+We won't spend a lot of time discussing how to design them or how dialogs work.
+If you are not familiar with the Bot Framework, you should take [this Microsoft Virtual Academy course](https://mva.microsoft.com/en-us/training-courses/creating-bots-in-the-microsoft-bot-framework-using-c-17590#!) prior to attending the workshop.

+Thirdly, you should have experience with the portal and be able to create resources (and spend money) on Azure.
+We will not be providing Azure passes for this workshop.

+Finally, before arriving at the workshop, we expect you to have completed [1_Setup](./lab01.1-computer_vision/1_Setup.md) along with the installing and configuring the following for Custom Vision:
+  * Training Client Library: https://www.nuget.org/packages/Microsoft.Cognitive.CustomVision.Training/Training package from NugGet
+    * You can install it through the Visual Studio Package manager.
+Access the package manager by navigating through: Tools->NuGet Package Manager->Package Manager Console.
+    * In the console, add the NuGet with: `Install-Package Microsoft.Cognitive.CustomVision.Training -Version 1.0.0`
+  * Training API Key: The training API key allows you to create, manage and train Custom Vision project programmatically.
+    * You can obtain a key by creating a new project at https://customvision.ai and then clicking on the “setting” gear in the top right.

 # Agenda